finom/rebloom/README.md

 }, []); // methods don't need to be dependencies
 ```

-To access `store` variable at `window.store` using dev tools use this universal snippet:
+To access `store` variable available at `window.store` using dev tools use this universal snippet:

 ```ts
 // ./store/index.ts